NISOx-BDI/SwE-toolbox/README.md

 Please refer to the GitHub wiki page for additional information about the toolbox.

-If you a question about the toolbox, please submit a new issue with this question.
+If you have a question or a suggestion about the toolbox, please submit a new issue with this question.